311 (telephone number): Latin America

 Places such as Panama, Puerto Rico and Costa Rica have implemented nationwide 311 centers.

 In the Republic of Panama, the Centro de Atencion Ciudadana (3-1-1) is legally responsible for the centralized reception of citizen complaints, requests, suggestions and consultations to government agencies or municipalities.
 It operates 24 hours a day, seven days a week and 365 days a year, receiving over a million citizen contacts on an annual basis through its toll-free line, self-service portal, mobile application and social media accounts.

 Equivalents in other countries

 Finland

 On a yearly basis, the dispatchers in Finland's 112 service receive some 800,000 non-urgent calls.
 In order to curb this problem, which ties up precious resources, a committee proposes that Finland launch a new telephone number—116 115—for such calls.
 Calls to this number would also be free of charge.

 Germany

-In Germany, 115 is a single access number to communal, regional and federal administrations.
+In Germany, comparable service numbers are called "Behördenrufnummer" or "Bürgertelefon" (citizen's hotlines).
+The best-known implementation of a citizen's hotline is "Einheitliche Behördenrufnummer" (Single government telephone number) 115.
+Starting from May 2019 it was founded a single access number to municipal, regional, and federal administrations.
+It is available nationwide, though not in every municipality.